dencorg/introduction-to-python-greek/README.md

 # Introduction to python greek
 Introduction to python in greek.
-Presented during Europe Code Weed 2017 in Patras, Greece
+Presented during Europe Code Week 2017 in Patras, Greece